Swendsen-Wang Algorithm on the Mean-Field Potts Model: Fast mixing for

 \begin{proof}[Proof of Lemma~\ref{zirafa1}.]
-Let $\eps$ be as in Lemma~\ref{hroch1B}.
+Let $\eps>0$ be as in Lemma~\ref{hroch1B}.
 By Lemma~\ref{hroch1B} starting from any $X_0$ with constant probability we move to $X_1$ where $q-1$ colors are $\eps$-light.
-W.l.o.g. let $1$ be the remaining color.
-Let $z$ be such that $zn$ vertices have color $1$.
-In the next step the only giant component (with probability $1+o(1)$) can arise from color $1$.
-With probability $1+o(1)$ we move to a state $(F(z)n(1+o(1)),(1-F(z))n(1+o(1))/q,\dots,(1-F(z))n(1+o(1))/q)$.
-Since $1/q$ is the only fixpoint of $F$ we have that there exists constant $T$ such that $F^{(T)}([0,1])\subseteq [1/q-\eps,1/q+\eps]$.
-With probability $1+o(1)$ after at most $T$ steps the size of the largest color class becomes less than $1/q + (3/2)\eps$.
-In the next step even the largest color class is subcritical and we end up (with probability $1+o(1)$) in a state where each color occurs $(1+o(1))n/q$ times.
+As in Lemma~\ref{slon7}, the evolution of the largest color class is then captured by the iterates of the function $F$.
+Since $1/q$ is the only fixpoint of $F$ (by Lemma~\ref{lem:fixpoints}), we have that for any constant $\delta>0$ there exists constant $T$ such that $F^{(T)}([0,1])\subseteq [1/q-\delta/2,1/q+\delta/2]$.
+Therefore, with probability $1-o(1)$, after at most $T$ steps the size of the largest color class becomes less than $1/q + \delta$ (see the proof of Lemma~\ref{slon7} for details).
+In the next step even the largest color class is subcritical (by taking $\delta$ to be a small constant) and we end up, with probability $1-o(1)$, in a state where each color occurs $(1+o(1))n/q$ times.
 In the next step the components sizes after the percolation step satisfy, by Lemma~\ref{lemia1}

 Hence, after the coloring step, with constant probability (using the same argument as in~\eqref{grg1} and~\eqref{grg2}) we have color classes of size $(n+O(n^{1/2}))/q$. \end{proof}

 To show that the mixing time of SW is $O(1)$ when $B<\Bu$, we extend the strategy of \cite{LNNP} for $q=2$ to $q\geq 3$.
 In \cite{LNNP}, a certain projection of the SW chain is defined, called the magnetization chain.
 For us, the magnetization chain can be defined as follows.
 Let $\{V_1,\hdots, V_q\}$ be a fixed partition of the vertex set of the complete graph into $q$ parts.
 The magnetization chain is a Markov chain $\mathcal{A}_t=(A_{ij,t})_{i,j\in [q]}$ with $A_{ij,t}$ being the number of vertices in $V_i$ with color $j$ at time $t$ (the fact that the magnetization chain is a Markov chain is due to the symmetry).
 Note that for every $t=0,1,\hdots$, for every $i\in [q]$ it holds that $\sum_{j}A_{ij,t}=|V_i|$.